 Avoid household poisoning hazards and save the Poison Control Center’s phone number in your cell phone: 1-800-222-1222 for serious emergencies or simple questions.
 Store medicine and vitamins up high and out of sight.
 Remind children that medicine is not candy.

 Most serious head injuries can be avoided by wearing a properly fitting helmet.
 By law in California, everyone under 18 years of age must wear a Consumer Product Safety Commission-approved helmet while bicycling, riding a scooter, skateboard, or using roller-skates or in-line skates.
 Parents should enforce this rule even when kids are riding in areas where they don’t expect to encounter vehicles.

-If your child is ill or injured during the COVID-19 pandemic, rest assured that it is safe to seek the care they need.
-Here’s a guide on deciding where to go for care during COVID-19.
+If your child is ill or injured during the summer, here’s a guide on deciding where to go for care during COVID-19.